 There are two ways to give a general evaluation.
-The first is to evaluate every role which has not yet been evaluated: the chair, the joke, the inspiration, all speech evaluators, and the table topics evaluator.
+The first is to evaluate every role which has not yet been evaluated: the chair, speech evaluators, and the table topics evaluator.
 Remember that every evaluation should be brief and complete.
 Phrase your evaluation so it is helpful, encouraging and motivates club members to implement the suggestions.

 The second way is to evaluate the overall tone of the meeting: what was done well and what could be improved?
 Was the meeting upbeat?

-Being general evaluator is a big responsibility and it is integral to the success of every single club member.
+Being general evaluator is integral to the success of every single club member.
 People join Toastmasters because they have a goal – they want to learn something.
 If the learning environment isn’t focused and fun, members won’t learn what they joined to learn.
 Your observations and suggestions help ensure the club is meeting the goals and needs of each member.

 And what do you get out of the deal?
 You get the chance to practice and improve your skills in critical thinking, planning, preparation and organization, time management, motivation and team building!

-We meet Wednesdays from 3:00pm-4:20pm on the 8th floor of 889 West Pender Street.
-The location is at the corner of West Pender Street and Hornby Street, an easy stroll from the Canada Line.
+We meet Wednesdays from 3:30 – 4:45 pm on the 8th floor of 889 West Pender Street.
+The location is at the corner of West Pender Street and Hornby Street, close to transit.